augcog/ISAACS_Interface/README.md

 <br>

 ISAACS is an undergraduate-led research group within the [Center for Augmented Cognition](https://ptolemy.berkeley.edu/projects/augcog/) of the [VHL Vive Center for Enhanced Reality](https://vivecenter.berkeley.edu/research1/isaacs/) at the University of California, Berkeley.
 Our research is in human-UAV interaction, with a focus on teleoperation, telesensing, and multi-agent interaction.
-We are also part of the student group [Extended Reality at Berkeley](https://xr.berkeley.edu/), and collaborate with the Lawrence Berkeley National Laboratory to perform 3D reconstruction of the environment via state-of-the-art methods in radiation detection.
+We are also part of the student group [Extended Reality @ Berkeley](https://xr.berkeley.edu/), and collaborate with the Lawrence Berkeley National Laboratory to perform 3D reconstruction of the environment via state-of-the-art methods in radiation detection.
 Our vision is to create a scalable open source platform for Beyond Line of Sight Flight compatible with any UAV or sensor suite.

 <br>